 Eye Center of Texas has the answers to your LASIK FAQs

-Whether you’re a new or existing patient, schedule a free LASIK consultation at Eye Center of Texas to see if you’re a good candidate for LASIK.
+Whether you’re a new or existing patient, schedule a LASIK consultation at Eye Center of Texas to see if you’re a good candidate for LASIK.
 Recommended by over 275 Houston-area doctors, Eye Center of Texas is here to meet Houston’s LASIK needs and provide you with renewed vision.

 Other FAQs/Related Resources